info@kwadrant-ia.nl

 An electrical installation begins with a well-thought-out design.
 At Kwadrant IA, hardware engineering forms the bridge between functional requirements and a technically feasible solution.
 Our engineers translate customer requirements into electrotechnical diagrams, cabinet layouts and drawing packages that comply with current standards and are practically feasible in panel construction, cabling and commissioning.
 This creates a grip on the quality, reproducibility and maintainability of the installation from the very first moment.

-A hardware engineering project begins with gathering and structuring technical prerequisites.
-Together with the client, functional requirements, component choices and standards are determined.
-Think of guidelines such as NEN 1010, NEN-EN-IEC 61439 or the Machinery Directive 60204-1.
-This phase results in a complete functional overview and clear starting points for design and construction.
+A hardware engineering project begins with gathering and organizing technical requirements.
+Together with the customer, functional requirements, component selections, and standards are established.
+These include guidelines such as NEN 1010, NEN-EN-IEC 61439, or the Machinery Directive 60204-1.
+This phase results in a comprehensive functional overview and clear guidelines for design and construction.

-Based on the intake, electrical schematics are built in EPLAN P8.
-These include power flow diagrams, terminal lists, cable definitions and cabinet layouts.
-Where necessary, this is supplemented by 3D visualizations in Pro Panel.
-Through standardization and library use, we can design efficiently, minimize errors and ensure compatibility with other project phases.
+Based on the initial consultation, electrical schematics are created in EPLAN P8.
+These include, among other things, current flow diagrams, terminal lists, cable definitions, and enclosure layouts.
+Where necessary, this is supplemented with 3D visualizations in Pro Panel.
+Through standardization and the use of libraries, we can design efficiently, minimize errors, and ensure compatibility with other project phases.

-The result of hardware engineering is the direct input for panel building and installation work.
-Clear coding, clear cable overviews and consistent layouts allow the panel building team to produce efficiently.
-Even during on-site wiring and commissioning, the design ensures overview, safety and reliability.
-This makes hardware engineering the key to a structured and reproducible implementation.
+The results of hardware engineering serve as direct input for panel fabrication and installation work.
+Thanks to clear labeling, straightforward wiring diagrams, and consistent layouts, the panel-building team can work efficiently.
+The design also ensures clarity, safety, and reliability during on-site wiring and commissioning.
+As a result, hardware engineering is the key to a structured and reproducible implementation.

 Contact